-Set sail for fun and celebrate the U.S. Navy, Coast Guard and Marines as Fleet Week returns to Staten Island at the end of May!
+Set sail for fun and celebrate the U.S. Navy, Coast Guard and Marines as Fleet Week in NYC returns at the end of May!

-After being held virtually two years in a row due to the COVID-19 pandemic, the time-honored tradition that honors the U.S. armed forces is back on the island’s North Shore.
-The week-long festivities run Wednesday, May 25, through Tuesday, May 31, coinciding with the Memorial Day holiday weekend.
-Staten Islanders of all ages will yet again delight in meeting service members, seeing military boats at the pier and so much more.
+The time-honored tradition that honors the U.S. armed forces will kick off Wednesday, May 24, with the famous Parade of Ships and run through Tuesday, May 30, in Staten Island and Manhattan, coinciding with the Memorial Day holiday weekend.
+During Fleet Week 2023 in NYC, New Yorkers of all ages will yet again delight in meeting service members, seeing military ships at local piers and so much more.
 The event also serves as a reminder that summer fun is right around the corner!

 U.S. Naval vessels have been visiting New York City in a celebratory manner since the aftermath of the Spanish-American War in 1898, according to the New York Council of the Navy League of the United States.
 But the first official Fleet Week with public tours and events took place in New York City in 1988 and is generally timed to coincide with the Memorial Day holiday weekend.